V

 The Vizsla will need a few cups of dog food per day, based on its size, age, and activity level.
 Both commercial and homemade food should be sufficient to satisfy its needs.

-Vizsla dogs tend to be quite healthy, with the exception of a few health problems typically found in many breeds of dogs.
+Vizsla dogs tend to be quite healthy, except for a few health problems typically found in many breeds of dogs.
 But, as a loving dog owner, you want the best for your Vizsla.

 The best way to curb common health issues like allergies, ear and eye irritation, joint problems, and cancer is to feed your Vizsla dog the highest quality natural ingredients in organic dog food.